 We all feel stress, but we seldom take the time to sit down and really sort our shit out.

-Our Stress Test includes questions about common stressors that can lead or contribute to depression, so you can better understand and prioritize what to work on.
+Our Stress Test includes questions about common stressors that can impact our mental health and lead or contribute to depression – so you can better understand and prioritize what to work on.

 Stress can come from many sources, including our:

 - Physical environments

 - Family, social, or romantic relationships

 - Major life events or transitions